 After months of crowdsourcing and deliberation on behalf of both the public and the Canadian government, a timeline offers a glimpse into some of the benefits that will arise once the new law goes into effect in 2018.

-Some factors, like the minimum age of 19, will closely mirror the way alcohol and tobacco are regulated in the province of Ontario.
+Some factors, will factor into whether or not CBD oil is legal, like the minimum age of 19, will closely mirror the way alcohol and tobacco are regulated in the province of Ontario.
 Individuals will be able to possess up to 30 grams of dried cannabis in public at any time and will be allowed to grow up to four plants per residence (not per person).
 Following suit, there will be a zero tolerance for young, novice and commercial drivers who have cannabis in their system and strict penalties will be enforced for those who choose to drive drug-impaired.

 But as the legalization of cannabis looms, there have been conflicting opinions on how the culture of marijuana use will change.
 While many parts of Canada have spent a majority of the past three years in what is referred to as a grey zone, major cities like Toronto have seen a dramatic increase in the presence of marijuana dispensaries, police led drug busts and debate on products like ‘edibles’.

 While the new official dispensaries in the province of Ontario are expected to be regulated by the LCBO under the Ontario Cannabis Store (OCS), information like store hours, product prices and how marijuana will be taxed are still largely unavailable.
 The official logo (below) was designed to “convey a safe, simple and approachable environment for consumers.”